weaviate/weaviate-io/_posts/blog/2022-08-30-Research-Insights-Spider.md

 ---
 layout: post
-title: Research insights – Learning to Retrieve Passages without Supervision
+title: Learning to Retrieve Passages without Supervision
 description: "A new algorithm presents evidence that Self-Supervised Retrieval can surpass BM25 and Supervised techniques.
 This technique also pairs very well alongside BM25 in Hybrid Retrieval."
 published: true
 author: Connor Shorten